odbc/kafka-flow/docs/overview.md

   i.e. removing `KeyFlow` if processing of the key is finished, or holding the commits in the specific partition until moving forward is allowed.

-The `keyStateOf` parameter is discussed further in this document.
+The `keyFlowOf` parameter is discussed further in this document.

 ### Configuration